 Dr. Heinz Theisen was born in Langenfeld Germany.
 He studied political science, sociology, history and law at the universities of Göttingen and Bonn, earning a PhD from the University of Bonn.
 He is professor at the Katholische Hochschule Nordrhein-Westfalen in Cologne, and guest lecturer at Bethlehem University in Palestine.
 His publications include Der Westen und sein Naher Osten: Vom Kampf der Kulturen zum Kampf um die Zivilisation [The West and Its Near East: From the Clash of Civilizations to the Clash for Civilization] (Reinbek, 2015), and Nach der Überdehnung: Die Grenzen des Westens und die Koexistenz der Kulturen [After the Over-Extension: The Borders of the West and the Coexistance of Cultures](Lit-Verlag, 2014).

+Rev. Dr. Edmund Waldstein is a Catholic priest and a monk of the Cistercian Order.
+He was born in Rome and raised in the United States and Austria.
+After studying philosophy in California he entered a Cistercian Abbey in Austria.
+After completing a master’s degree in theology, he was ordained to the priesthood, and then completed a doctorate in moral theology at the University of Vienna.
 Fr.
-Edmund Waldstein is a Catholic priest and a monk of the Cistercian Order.
-He was born in Rome and raised in the United States and Austria.
-After studying philosophy at Thomas Aquinas College in California he entered a Cistercian Abbey in Austria.
-After completing a master’s degree in theology, he was ordained to the priesthood, and is currently a doctoral candidate in moral theology at the University of Vienna, and Vizedirektor (vice rector) of a Catholic seminary.
+Edmund is currently lecturer in Moral Theology at the major seminary of his abbey.
+He has edited a collection of essays on Catholic Integralism, and is also editor of The Josias, a website on Catholic political thought.
+Fr.
+Edmund blogs at Sancrucensis.

 Dr. Armin G. Wildfeuer studied philosophy, musicology, Christian social teaching, and theology at the Pontificia Universitá Gregoriana in Rome, and the Universität Bonn.
 He is currently professor of philosophy at the Katholische Hochschule NRW in Cologne.
 He is an expert on the history of ideas— especially of the rise of modern thought.